 The LDA estimation was implemented in a set of R scripts.
 As usual, some initial experimentation was required to get the method to perform reasonably well.
 Most importantly, because positive instances of the INSURG, ETHREL and DOMCRI indicators are relatively rare in the full data set-only around 5% to 10%-classification algorithms will tend to simply predict the modal (negative) category.
 When the full data set was estimated, only the REBELL and INTCRI indicators had non-trivial predictors; the remaining models simply predicted the negative for all cases.
-This was corrected by taking a roughly balanced random sample of the negative cases.4 This random sample, however, affects the results, so these will initially be presented as distributions rather than point estimates.
+This was corrected by taking a roughly balanced random sample of the negative cases in the Middle East are more common, the results of the balanced sample and the full sample are similar.
+This random sample, however, affects the results, so these will initially be presented as distributions rather than point estimates.